 - A very small percentage of cats are affected by these diseases.
 In the United States, 2.3-2.5 % of the total cat population is affected by each disease.
 In the United States, there are an estimated 30-40 million community cats living in feral colonies, the streets or wooded areas and 90 million companion cats living in human households.

-- Cats who were recently exposed to FeLV or FIV may incorrectly test negative (false negatives).
-Any cat with recent exposure will test negative, giving a false sense of security.
-This occurs because the virus or the cat’s immune response has not had time to develop to a level that can be detected by the test.
-Many rescue cats have an unknown or incomplete background that could involve recent exposure to FeLV or FIV, including stray cats, indoor-outdoor cats, or multi-cat households.
+- Many rescue cats have an unknown or incomplete background history that could involve recent exposure to FeLV or FIV.
+Rescue cats include stray cats, indoor-outdoor cats or multi-cat households.
+Any cat recently exposed to FeLV or FIV may incorrectly test negative (false negatives) giving a false sense of security.
+Incorrect false negative results occur because the virus or the cat’s immune response has not had time to develop to a level that can be detected by the test.

 - Cats who have been vaccinated against FIV or FeLV may test positive although they do not have either disease.

 This policy will allow us to make more informed medical decisions for each cat and kitten based on new guidance from the American Association of Feline Practitioners.
 Adopters are encouraged to follow up with their veterinarian for an initial wellness visit and to determine care for their newly adopted cat.
 We advise adopters to keep existing cats separated from newly adopted cats until they are seen for their first wellness visit.
 We also recommend that any cats or kittens who are symptomatic or may have been exposed to FeLV or FIV already in the adopter’s home are tested prior to introducing the cat or kitten,.WHAT IS FELV AND FIV?